Lo-Agency/polaris/README.md

 An open source roadmap creator for anyone who has a course.

 ## Features
-- Build roadmaps by admin.
+- Build roadmaps by an admin.
-- Show road map in three different views (table, gantt chart, doughnat chart).
+- Show road maps in three different views (table, Gantt chart, doughnut chart).
-- Ability to group users by admin.
+- Ability to group users.
-- Show all roadmaps to admin.
+- Admin can see all roadmaps.
-- Show the roadmap of each group only to its members.
+- Users of each group can see their assigned roadmaps.

 ## Setup & Run
 ### Create Database